 A continuation of RTH 246.
-Topics include neuromuscular disorders affecting ventilation, neoplastic diseases of the lung, and environmental lung diseases.
-Additional topics include assessment of the fetus and the neonate, cardiovascular disorders and congenital anomalies of the newborn, cardiopulmonary disorders of the newborn, and pediatric cardiopulmonary disorders.
+Topics include neuromuscular disorders that affect ventilation, and neoplastic and environmental lung diseases.
+Additional topics include assessment of the fetus and the neonate, neonatal cardiovascular disorders and congenital anomalies, neonatal cardiopulmonary disorders, and pediatric cardiopulmonary disorders.